gonzalo-bulnes/kata-mastermind/README.md

 	cd kata-mastermind
 	rvm --rvmrc --create 1.9.3-head@kata-mastermind

-	# Verify the .rvmrc file is detected, and authorize RVM to use it
+	# Verify that the .rvmrc file is detected, and authorize RVM to use it
 	# to determine which version of Ruby and which gemset it should use.
 	cd ..
 	cd kata-mastermind